-The Proportional Gain is the first of three Items which define the responsiveness of the control with respect to how fast it responds to changing loads.
-Because the MD plus controls are true velocity-form PID control, the higher the P Gain, the more aggressively the unit will respond to a change in load or target speed.
+In Closed-Loop operation, the Proportional Gain is the first of three Items which define the responsiveness of the control with respect to how fast it responds to changing loads.
+Because the Accu-Set plus controls are true velocity-form PID control, the higher the P Gain, the more aggressively the unit will respond to a change in load or target speed.
 See the "Basic Operating Instructions" section of the manual for more details.